McMasterRS/lm_agile-development/github-agile.md

 We will now create an example user story.
 For the purposes of this learning module, we will create a user story centered around adding single sign-on using MacID credentials.

-The title of the user story follow the format proposed in the previous section: "# As an internal user, I want to login using my MacID so that I don't have to create a separate account."
+The title of the user story follow the format proposed in the previous section: "As an internal user, I want to login using my MacID so that I don't have to create a separate account."

 Next, fill out the body of the user story.
 The text provided below is an example of the information to include in this section: